Cape Mounted Riflemen: Cape Mounted Riflemen (1878–1913)

 Finally in 1878, the FAMP were fully militarised, as a unit of the Colonial Forces, and renamed Cape Mounted Riflemen.

 A change in the Cape Government in 1878, and the new Sprigg Government's expansionist policies, led to outbreaks of conflict, both within the Cape Colony, and around its borders.
 These conflicts were part of a wider surge of warfare across southern Africa, stemming from the attempt by the London Colonial Office to enforce a system of British-controlled Confederation onto the region.
 The CMR were involved in several of the more local conflicts, which directly involved the Cape Colony.

 In 1879, the CMR fought in the Moorosi campaign, where they gained much distinction.
 They also fought in the Basutoland Gun War (1880–1881), the Matabeleland campaign (1893–1894), the Bechuanaland campaign in 1897, and the Second Boer War (1899–1902).
 During these wars, the CMR came to comprise the dominant portion of the whole of the Cape Forces.
 As before, during peacetime the CMR served as a police force.

 Union Defence Force

 1st South African Mounted Riflemen (1913–26)

 In 1913, the CMR were incorporated into the new Union Defence Force as the 1st South African Mounted Riflemen.
 In World War I they fought in the German South-West Africa campaign (1914–1915).
 In 1922, they were deployed in operations to crush the Rand Revolt on the Witwatersrand.

 The 1st SAMR were disbanded in 1926, for financial reasons.

+Legacy

+The CMR blisterbeetle (Hycleus oculatus) is named after the Cape Mounted Riflemen.